ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Access IFTTT Via Ameba.rst

 Once the example is ready, connect to Ameba board via USB Cable.

 | Compile the code.
-Click on “Sketch” -> “Verify/Compile” on Arduino.
+Click on "Sketch" -> "Verify/Compile" on Arduino.
-  Upon completion, “Done compiling” will be prompted at the bottom of Arduino.
+  Upon completion, "Done compiling" will be prompted at the bottom of Arduino.
-| Upload the code onto Ameba by clicking on “Sketch” -> “Upload”.
+| Upload the code onto Ameba by clicking on "Sketch" -> "Upload".
-| Once the upload is completed, “upload finish” will be reflected on the
+| Once the upload is completed, "upload finish" will be reflected on the
   bottom of the Arduino IDE window
 | Open the serial monitor.
-| Press the “Reset” button to see the output logs.
+| Press the "Reset" button to see the output logs.
 | After the event has been successfully fired, the line of
-  “Congratulations!
-You have fired the test_event event” can be seen on the serial monitor and an email reminder for this event will be delivered.
+  "Congratulations!
+You have fired the test_event event" can be seen on the serial monitor and an email reminder for this event will be delivered.